 The first real leaves will grow after about a month.
 With proper care, in just six months, you will have an entire collection of tiny ferns.

 Bird Nest Fern Pest or Disease Problems

-Asplenium is a fern susceptible to multiple problems.
-If the leaves of the plant are turning black, curling at the edges, maintain lower temperature and increase humidity.
+The Asplenium fern is susceptible to multiple problems.
+If the leaves of the plant are turning black, curling at the edges, maintain a lower temperature and increase humidity.

-This generally results from too much heat and lack of humidity.
+The black leaves is generally a result from too much heat and lack of humidity.